 Six interactive displays face the public.
 Visitors are asked to compose their own exhibition by a choice of images.
 This selection of images from modern art combined with images from cave art can be assembled into a single exhibition, according to the visitors’ wishes, and seen by all.

-Relive the Lascaux epic in 6 dates !
+Relive the epic story of Lascaux in 6 dates

-March 20, 1963, André Malraux, then Minister of Cultural Affairs, ordered the cave closure.
+On the 20th of March 1963, André Malraux, then Minister of Cultural Affairs, ordered the cave closure.

 Lascaux is listed as a World Heritage Site and receives the Label UNESCO.